Masaki Aiba: Film

 In 2002, he made his motion picture debut in Pikanchi Life is Hard Dakedo Happy (ピカ☆ンチ Life is HardだけどHappy, Pikanchi Life is Hard But Happy), Arashi's first movie together, as the lead character Shun.
 He subsequently reprised his role for the 2004 sequel Pikanchi Life is Hard Dakara Happy (ピカ☆☆ンチ Life is HardだからHappy, Pikanchi Life is Hard Therefore Happy).

 The group once again came together in 2007 to co-star in Kiiroi Namida (黄色い涙, Yellow Tears) with Aiba portraying an aspiring singer in the 1960s.

+Animation

+Aiba's debut as voice actor for a full length animation film is with "Pui Pui Molcar The Movie ~ Molmax", a CG version of the series, released on November 29, 2024.
+Aiba has appeared in anime before, in one episode of KochiKame anime, with the other members of Arashi, in a mini sketch before the ending song Nice na Kokoroiki, which is sung by the group; in Crayon Shin-chan, in a short at the end of episode 983, as his character from his drama Boku to Shippo to Kagurazaka, and as character inspiration and voice actor for Koikeya SDGs Theater Suss and Tena, a mini anime from snack company Koikeya Inc..
+For Molcar's movie, Aiba will play a human character in the Molcar's world.
+Details of the movie and of his character have not been revealed yet.

 Other ventures

 Radio

 Since October 5, 2001, Aiba has his own radio show Arashi's Aiba Masaki no Rekomen!
 Arashi Remix, which currently broadcasts on JOQR.
 On May 17, 2009, Aiba hosted a special radio program on Tokyo FM called Muteki no Aiba-kun (ムテキの相葉クン!, Invincible Aiba).